ooni/spec/data-formats/df-002-dnst.md

 - `query_type`: (`string`): a valid DNS query type (e.g. `MX`).

 - `resolver_address`: (`string`; since v0.3.1): more flexible way of
-specifying the resolver address that also allows for DoH.
+specifying the resolver address that also allows for DoH, because it does not assume that the resolver is identified by an address, port tuple.

 - `resolver_hostname`: (`string`; optional; deprecated): legacy way to specify the resolver hostname when using a custom resolver.
 This is not